When is the Cheapest Time to Fly to Lyon?

 Don't Forget Before you Fly

-British citizens don’t need a visa to enter France, though you will need to contact a French Embassy if you intend to stay more than three months.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 The currency is the euro and though ATMs are readily available and credit cards are accepted in most large establishments, you may like to exchange some local currency in advance if you plan to take public transport or a taxi to the city centre.